top of page

 It's a strange and confusing thing to grieve someone who is still living.
 I guess that is why it is aptly called ambiguous grief.

+The person who provided unconditional love and support.
+The person I would always turn to for guidance.
+The person who was a constant presence in my life.
 She still walks.
-She still eats and drinks (now with the help and encouragement of aides).
+She still eats and drinks.
 She still sleeps.
 She still looks like herself (to some degree).
-But she can’t converse or engage in activities with the depth, focus, and intention of a human being.
+But she can’t converse or engage in activities with the depth, connection, and intention that defined her, that made her the beautiful human being she was.

 I'd love to hear from you!
 Drop me a message below.